surahman/FTeX/pkg/rest/handlers/README.md

 }
 ```

-_Response:_ A valid purchase offer.
+_Response:_ A receipt with the Fiat and Cryptocurrency transaction information.
 ```json
 {
   "message": "funds exchange transfer successful",